Real Estate Wholesaling

 • Score each call on a standardized rubric: opening quality, question depth, objection handling, appointment close attempt

-• Review appointment quality — are the sellers the VA books actually motivated and qualified?
+• Review appointment quality.
+Are the sellers the VA books actually motivated and qualified?

-9. CRM Integration
+9. CRM integration

 For wholesaling operations, HighLevel is the most commonly used CRM because it combines pipeline management, automated SMS follow-up, and a shared inbox in one platform.
-Properly configured, HighLevel can automatically enroll non-answer leads into an SMS follow-up sequence — so every dial either produces a conversation or triggers an automated re-engagement.
+Properly configured, HighLevel can automatically enroll non-answer leads into an SMS follow-up sequence, so every dial either produces a conversation or triggers an automated re-engagement.
 No lead is truly dead until they've received multiple touchpoints across both channels.

 At minimum, your CRM setup for cold calling should include: